3 Honest Mistakes That Lead to "No Sex Tonight"!

 Feeling bad rejecting the other.
 Feeling frustrated being rejected ...

-Then shame creeps up …
+Then the shame creeps up …

 Energy runs low … Frustration mounts … Disappointment grows …